erickhun/blog/content/posts/investing-from-taiwan.md

 This is something that is still in discussion and I didn't have time to investigate in.
 If you have more information, feel free to reach me. -->

 #### How to fill your tax in Taiwan?
-Simply shows up to the [tax office](https://goo.gl/maps/xReNBAMxigRMamSE6) during the tax season and declare your gains.
-You can easily generate a statement in Interactive brokers as a proof.
+Simply show up at the [tax office](https://goo.gl/maps/xReNBAMxigRMamSE6) during the tax season and declare your gains.
+You can easily generate a statement in Interactive Brokers as proof.
 The tax office employees are really helpful.
-They talk english and will help you fill the forms.
+They speak English and will help you fill the forms.

 ## Bottom Line
 - Use [**Interactive Brokers**](https://www.interactivebrokers.com/referral/eric990) to buy the ETFs (or stocks) at the lowest fees
-- If you money is in Taiwan,  Taipei Fubon Bank has the lowest fee to send money to Interactive Brokers.
+- If your money is in Taiwan, Taipei Fubon Bank has the lowest fee to send money to Interactive Brokers.
 - If you invest in ETF, prefers an ETF based in Ireland to optimize your returns.
-- For taxes, go to the [Taiwan Tax office](https://goo.gl/maps/1np46KT98ww) with your annual reports, the tax officer will help you to fill your taxes.
+- For taxes, go to the [Taiwan Tax office](https://goo.gl/maps/1np46KT98ww) with your annual reports, the tax officer will help you fill your taxes.

-This post has been originally published on November 29, 2020 and updated the 30th May 2020
+This post was originally published on November 29, 2020 and updated on February 2026

 <!-- ### Insurance of the broker